wp-plugins/flowplayer5/readme.txt

 * One central place to manage all of your videos
 * Video can be added using shortcodes e.g. [flowplayer5 id="123"]
+* Easily display videos in a sidebar with the Video Widget
 * Skin selection with three default Flowplayer skins: Minimalist, Functional and Playful
 * Show your video in any desired player size
 * [Subtitles support](http://flowplayer.org/docs/subtitles.html)